tanvir-git/odoo-documentation/content/applications/productivity/iot/config/https_certificate_iot.rst

  #.
 The database should be a **production** instance.
 The database instance should not be a copy, a
     duplicate, a staging, or a development environment.
  #.
-The Odoo subscription must:
+The CoquiAPPs subscription must:

      - Have an :guilabel:`IoT Box Subscription` line.
      - :guilabel:`Status` must be :guilabel:`In Progress`.